gemma-martinez/gemma-martinez/README.md

 ## About Me

-I'm Gemma, a curious HR professional venturing into the tech world.
+I'm Gemma, HR professional venturing into the tech world.
 I'm currently building my portfolio and excited to explore how tech and HR can work together.
 I love learning new things and I'm all about using tech to make work better and more fun for everyone.

 ## 🌱 Currently Learning